vasilev02/snapfy/README.md

 ## Bonuses

-[Toastr] - a JavaScript library which is used to create a notification popup.
+[react-toastify] - a JavaScript library which is used to create a notification popup.

 [Cloudinary] - for storing web application's images.